SalesforceLabs/ActionPlansV4/CONTRIBUTION.md

 -   Develop features and bug fixes in _topic_ branches.
 -   _Topic_ branches can live in forks (external contributors) or within this repository (committers).
     \*\* When creating _topic_ branches in this repository please prefix with `<developer-name>/`.
+-   Before submitting a pull request, run ApexDox (Command + Shift + P > ApexDox: Run) to generate new documentation files
+-   There is a check that the documentation has been formatted properly, so to submit a pull request, you MUST install the recommended extensions, or the PR will fail.

 ### Merging Pull Requests